Howdy!

 I always wanted to be a paleontologist.
 That didn’t happen, but now I get to go fossil hunting with my kids, read together about ancient Kansas creatures like mosasaurs, and and continue to explore the world around me, both past and present.
 As a cultural anthropologist and ethnographer, I study another complex and fascinating species: humans.
 I’m curious and passionate about people, stories, exploration, and making anthropology relevant and useful.

-As a consultant, I partner with businesses, organizations, and research teams to provide valuable insights into the human dimensions of problems, issues, and opportunities for change within workplaces and rural communities, in particular.
+As a consultant, I partner with organizations and research teams to provide valuable insights into the human dimensions of their work.
 I combine expertise in ethnographic research with both personal and professional experience in agriculture and rural life.

 Klataske on dairy farm